danwolfgang/mt-theme-shady/plugins/TheRosterBlogTheme/readme.txt

     These config directives are used throughout the two blogs to ensure that links point to the correct location.
 They are turned into variables at the start of the Global: Header template.

+    If InActionBlogID is excluded/commented-out, then this blog does not need to be created for the site to function properly.

  5. In Global Templates, update the System Templates to use their "Global: " counterparts.
 Each named template gets replaced with an include.
 (Template